Local RAF Wings Appeal ambassador to be honoured by Her Majesty The Queen

 Did you know?

-The Gracechurch Centre has been working with Sutton Coldfield United Reformed Church and local food bank run by ‘Food 4 U’ since May this year.
+The Gracechurch Centre has been working with Sutton Coldfield United Reformed Church and local food bank run by ‘Food 4 U’ since May 2019.

 It was at a meeting with the church earlier this year, that we discussed many of the issues facing the Sutton Coldfield community, with two of the main areas being homelessness and poverty.